Fall23-DSCI-510/final-project-monabr4/README.md

 ## Introduction

 The analysis focuses on understanding regional disparities in COVID-19 incidence rates across different states (13 states) in Malaysia and explores the impact of the pandemic on various regions in terms of cases and recoveries.
 It aims to uncover significant variations in how states have been affected.
 Additionally, the analysis takes a closer look at the correlation between population density in different states and the rate of COVID-19 transmission.
-By examining how states with diverse population densities have managed the spread of the virus, the analysis aims to uncover insights into the relationship between population density and the pandemic's impact in Malaysia.
+By examining how states with diverse population densities have managed the spread of the virus, the analysis aims to find insights into the relationship between population density and the pandemic's impact in Malaysia.